mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 }

 ```

-- Add implementation of this methods in the `EFStoreRepository` class (in `EFStoreRepository.cs` file in the `SportsStore/Models` folder)
+- Add implementation of this methods in the `EFStoreRepository` class.

 ```
 namespace SportsStore.Models.Repository